spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/how-to-create-grant-type-parameters.md

   - /docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/create-grant-type-parameters.html
 ---

-This document explains how to create the grant type parameter and use it.
+This document explains how to create the [grant type](https://oauth.net/2/grant-types/) parameter and use it.

 Integrate authentication following the [Glue API Authentication integration](/docs/scos/dev/technical-enhancement-integration-guides/glue-authentication-integration.html) guide.

-Glue provides grant types `password` for a customer, and a user out of the box:
+Glue provides [grant types](https://www.rfc-editor.org/rfc/rfc6749#appendix-A.10) `password` for a customer and a user out of the box:

 | SPECIFICATION           | PLUGIN           |
 | -------------- | ----------------- |